 Here’s my trick to making the best Greek salad: I chop the ingredients small.
 That way, you get maximum fresh flavor in every bite.

 Authentic Greek salads often don’t contain greens.
 Greek salads at restaurants in the U.S. typically include awkward and distracting pieces of sad iceberg lettuce.
-This chopped version with fresh romaine is my favorite!
+This chopped version with fresh romaine is my favorite of them all!

 I made this salad with the help of my partner OXO’s handy kitchen tools, including their salad spinner (which I frequently recommend to friends), cutting board (love the grooved edges to catch liquid and the anti-slip edges), and their large, sturdy 4.5-quart glass bowl.